- Go Hiking

 - About Us

 |Park Overview:|| |

-With elevations ranging from about 200 to 1,100 feet the park is a sanctuary for wildlife.
-Some of the trails offer a view of the New York City skyline.
+With elevations ranging from about 200 to 1,100 feet, Ramapo Mountain State Forest has trails with challenging climbs and descents.
+Some trails offer views of the New York City skyline as well.

 |Trail Uses:||Hiking, Mountain biking, X-C skiing|